laymonage/slides-student-maintainer/slides.md

 </v-switch>

 <!--
 On June 9th 2019, which happened to be my 20th birthday, I submitted this initial PR to Django.
+(So that's what, more than six years ago now... where did all the time go?
+Anyway...)

 You can see how many people reviewed the PR.
 On the right side there.